RSVP To “Breakfast With The Board” To Discuss Introducing WIC To Our Business Model

 Where: Dragonfly Cafe | 461 Main St. Quincy, CA 95971

-RSVP Deadline: Saturday, November 25th 2024
+RSVP Deadline: Monday, November 25th 2024

 One of the most important Co-op principles we follow is Concern for Community.
 We strive to support all types of community members and shoppers with an “All Are Welcome” mentality.
 Lately, we’ve been questioning whether our current co-op model is truly a welcoming place for ALL, or just the select few that can afford it.